 - ✓ Purchased Renewable Energy Certificates for \$16,900 to achieve 25% renewable electric. - ✓ Completed new PV installations scheduled for the Athletic Center and McCarthy Center. - ✓ North Hall's geothermal well generates energy credits towards 25% renewable source target. - ✓ 100% of the electricity purchased for North Hall is derived from renewable sources.
-This in combination with solar panels on the Athletic Center and the McCarthy Center increases our renewable energy percentage to 17.82%.
+This in combination with solar panels on the Athletic Center and the McCarthy Center increases our renewable energy percentage to 19.25%. - ✓ The energy purchased from renewables increased to 19.25%. - ✓ The Facilities building the University bought at 9 Mayhew Street has a 15KW solar array.